For how long should I be a postdoc - title

 How long does a postdoc take is an important question, but equally important is the number of postdoctoral positions you might undertake.

-How many postdocs should I do?
+How many postdocs should you do?

 Based on the rule of thumb that you should limit your post doc period to a maximum of 5–6 years, it is advisable to go for one or two post docs.
 Thus, for example, two post docs of 2–3 years or a longer one for 4–5 years.

-If you start your third post doc people may start to question whether you are really “faculty material”.
 If your CV looks promising, you may start applying for faculty positions at the end of your first post doc.
 There are a number of criteria that help you determine whether your CV is promising or not.
 Read more here: How to become a professor and Am I doing enough for my scientific career?

 Disclaimer